When is this Year's Trip?

 Registration Form Completed

-Signed Medical & Medication Forms filled out by Doctor (if necessary) by August 15
+Signed Medical & Medication Forms filled out by a Doctor by August 5

 Waivers and Medication forms can be found HERE.

 **Chaperones are required to have a LiveScan, Criminal History Declaration, and complete a TB assessment with our District Nurse.
-Information and forms will be provided once chaperones have been selected.
+Information and forms will be provided once chaperones have been chosen.
+Not completing these requirements in a timely manner may affect your ability to attend this and future trips.

 A chaperone on this trip is a paid adult participant.
-You are a participant, just like our students, however, you will be put in charge of a group of students during activity rotations, or when students want to hang out around the camp.
-Adult chaperones pay at the "chaperone rate" and are expected to enjoy the trip as a participant, while always looking out for the general welfare of the group!
+You are a participant, just like our students; however, you will be put in charge of a group of students during activity rotations or when students want to hang out around the camp during free time.
+Adult chaperones pay the "chaperone rate" and are expected to enjoy the trip as participants while always looking out for the whole group's general welfare!

 What activities happen on Catalina?